Design

 The need for affordability requires simple boxy buildings with large flat walls.

-Nevertheless, strong visual appeal is possible using balconies, pushouts, bay windows, insets, decorative wall features, color, window flower boxes, stylish streetlamps, the Hayward City logo “H”, a College Heights stylized logo, or some other consistent aesthetically pleasing design strategically placed here and there.
+Nevertheless, strong visual appeal is possible using balconies, pushouts, bay windows, insets, decorative wall features, color, window flower boxes, stylish streetlamps, a stylized logo, or some other consistent aesthetically pleasing design strategically placed here and there throughout the neighborhood.

 The facades will be pleasant and interesting to look at, “a gift to the walkway.”